 Medium: Engraving; first state of two (Bartsch)

 Dimensions: sheet: 10 5/16 x 6 3/4 in.
 (26.2 x 17.2 cm)

-This representation of Love's conquest is based on Petrarch's Triumphs, a poem that had already been illustrated in manuscript illuminations, cassone paintings, and at least four other engraved series.
+This representation of Love's conquest is based on Petrarch's 'Triumphs', a poem that had already been illustrated in manuscript illuminations, paintings, and in at least four other series of engravings.
 In his description of Cupid's procession, Petrarch compares the winged nude boy to a Roman victor who, bow in hand, is mounted on a chariot of fire pulled by four snow-white steeds.
-The poet's enumeration of Love's prisoners includes the hero Herculesshown here carrying his columnand the philandering Jupiter, who, as in this image, is chained to the front of the chariot.
+The poet's enumeration of Love's prisoners includes the hero Hercules—shown here carrying his column—and the philandering Jupiter, who is chained to the front of the chariot.